Sociology Alumnus is First Mustang to Sign with NBA

 David Nwaba, 24, is the newest member of the Los Angeles Lakers and the first Cal Poly alumnus to sign with the NBA.

 Nwaba graduated in spring 2016 from Cal Poly with a degree in Sociology.
-Just months after commencement, he signed a contract to play for the Lakers' Developmental-League team, the Los Angeles Defenders.
+Just months after commencement, he signed a contract to play for the Lakers' Development League (D-League) team, the Los Angeles Defenders.

 "It's been a great experience," Nwaba said.
 "Every day I feel like I'm getting better being surrounded by great talent."

-Nwaba's success in the Developmental-League caught the attention of the Laker front office.
+Nwaba's success in the Development-League caught the attention of the Laker front office.
 In 40 games with the Defenders, Nwaba averaged 14.1 points per game and 6.9 rebounds.

 So far, Nwaba's confidence has paid off.
 Luke Walton, Lakers Head Coach, was quoted in an article by Laker Nation's Corey Hansford saying Nwaba deserves more time with the team.

-"He's done, in my opinion, everything he can do to deserve another 10-day," Walton said.
+"He's done, in my opinion, everything he can do to deserve another 10-day [contract]," Walton said.
 "I like his character as a person.
 I like his work ethic.
 Those are types of qualities that we want around our locker room."

-On March 11, the Lakers signed Nwaba to another 10-day contract.
+On March 11, the Lakers signed Nwaba to another 10-day contract, and he was signed to a two-year contract on March 21.